 Anytime you hit a lift, you’re thinking about lifting it and then lowering it.
 Those up and down movements are known as concentric (up) and eccentric (down) phases.
 But there’s a third phase that doesn’t get much attention from the general lifting population — isometrics.
 Isometrics is a fancy way of saying “pause.”
-It refers to a static hold, and though they’re anything but dynamic, isometric exercises can yield significant results.
+It refers to a static hold, but incorporating isometric exercises into your training can make your gains the opposite of static.

 - Standing Isometric March